egbolger/eCOTS2024/README.md

 # eCOTS2024
-eCOTS 2024 Poster and Beyond entry "Developing Thoughtful Scientists through an Introduction to Data Science Course" presented by Emily Bolger
+[eCOTS 2024 Poster and Beyond](https://www.causeweb.org/cause/ecots/ecots24/program/posters/17) entry "Developing Thoughtful Scientists through an Introduction to Data Science Course" presented by Emily Bolger

-!TODO Link site from eCOTs

 ## What's in the Repo
 This repository contains the assignments shared as a part of the presentation (`CourseworkMaterials'), more information on the course and our department, opportunities to run the code yourself, and contact information for the major contributors.